 Identifying Sibling Child Abuse:

-Many responsible adults struggle to differentiate between sibling abuse and normal childhood behavior and sibling rivalry.
+Many responsible adults struggle to differentiate between sibling abuse and normal developmental childhood behavior and sibling rivalry.

 Most children need to be taught by a parent or adult authority figure not to behave abusively towards one another when they have conflicts.
 Good boundary setting in the home and establishing fair fight rules and how to negotiate conflicts is key to teaching children not to engage in abusive behaviors such as hitting, threats, name calling, intimidation and bullying.
 Children are also likely to engage in inappropriate behaviors towards their peers when they become sexually curious and good parental intervention without shaming can help protect the weaker siblings and help the children learn appropriate social behaviors for life.
 Incidents like this which do not become chronic are a common part of child development and early parental intervention is the best approach.

 Signs of Possible Sibling Abuse: